pravega/pravega-operator/doc/troubleshooting.md

 ```

-Also, while using kubectl client version `v1.10.x` or lower, the complete external IP can still be viewed by doing a `kubectl describe svc` for the concerned service.
+Also, while using kubectl client version `v1.10.x` or lower, the complete External-IP can still be viewed by doing a `kubectl describe svc` for the concerned service.

 ```
 # kubectl describe svc pravega-pravega-controller